Alemenew/alx-system_engineering-devops/0x00-shell_basics/README.md

 **100-lets_move** script is used to move all files beginning with an uppercase

 **101-clean_emacs** script is used to deletes all files in the current working directory that end with the character ~

+**102-tree** script is used to creates those directories welcome/to/school